cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 {::boilerplate bcp14-tagged}

 Packed reference:
-: A shared item reference or an affix reference.
+: A shared item reference or an argument reference.

 Shared item reference:
 : A reference to a shared item as defined in {{sec-referencing-shared-items}}.

 Argument reference:
-: A reference that combines an affix item as defined in {{sec-referencing-argument-items}}.
+: A reference that combines a shared argument with a rump item as defined in {{sec-referencing-argument-items}}.

 Affix:
-: Prefix or suffix, used as an argument in an argument reference.
+: Prefix or suffix, used as an argument in an argument reference employing the default function "concatenation".

 Function reference:
 : An argument reference that uses a tag for argument, rump, or both,